Topo-Geometric Analysis of Variability in Point Clouds using Persistence Landscapes

 We surmise that global scale differences and sampling variability in observed data between the male and female groups may be responsible for this phenomenon.
 To confirm this, we use the total artery length for each subject as a measure of global scale, which is also available as part of the tree data \citep{bullitt_2005b}.
-For each group, we estimated a cumulative distribution function (CDF) of total artery length using a kernel density estimate using the \verb|ksdensity| function in \verb|MATLAB| (default bandwidth).
-From the estimated CDFs shown in Figure \ref{brainMean}(d), it appears that total artery length is stochastically ordered by sex, with females having stochastically longer brain artery trees \footnote{We emphasize that this is purely an exploratory/descriptive finding without statistical significance.
-We do not attribute associative or causative meaning to the finding and therefore none should be construed.}.
+For each group, we estimate a cumulative distribution function (CDF) of total artery length using a kernel density estimate using the \verb|ksdensity| function in \verb|MATLAB| (default bandwidth).
+From the estimated CDFs shown in Figure \ref{brainMean}(d), it appears that total artery length is stochastically ordered by sex, with females having stochastically longer brain artery trees.
 Given this global scale disparity and sampling variability, we would expect $\hat \mu_a^f$ to be shifted to the right relative to $\hat \mu_a^m$.
-This behavior can be extracted from the phase difference between $\hat \mu_{\text{a}}^m$ and $\hat \mu_{\text{a}}^f$ to the mean computed following alignment of the pooled sample, as shown in Figure \ref{brainMean}(e).
-The blue reparameterization shifts $\hat \mu_{\text{a}}^f$ to the left while the red shifts $\hat \mu_{\text{a}}^m$ to the right.
-The misalignment caused by differences in global scale and sampling variabilities between the two groups appear to explain the reason behind the large difference between the groupwise pointwise means.

-In summary, the above analysis suggests that the sex effect detected via pointwise analysis without alignment of the landscapes is due to global scale differences of the observed data rather than differences in homology, and thus makes a compelling case study of the perils in ignoring the distinction between, and thereby confounding of, amplitude and phase variation in landscapes.
+This behavior can be extracted from the phase difference between $\hat \mu_{\text{a}}^m$ and $\hat \mu_{\text{a}}^f$ after alignment to the pooled sample mean, as shown in Figure \ref{brainMean}(e).
+The blue reparameterization (female) shifts $\hat \mu_{\text{a}}^f$ to the left while the red (male) shifts $\hat \mu_{\text{a}}^m$ to the right.
+Thus, the misalignment caused by differences in global scale and sampling between the two groups appear to explain the reason behind the large difference between the groupwise pointwise means.
+In summary, the above analysis suggests that the sex effect detected via pointwise analysis without alignment of the landscapes, corresponding to some of the results presented in Table 10.1 in \cite{marron_2021}, is due to global scale and/or sampling differences of the observed data rather than differences in homology, and thus makes a compelling case study of the perils in ignoring the distinction between, and confounding of, amplitude and phase in landscapes.